headexpanded/fat_slob_plumbing/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Streemer, please send an e-mail to someone here.
+If you discover a security vulnerability in the Fat Slob Plumbing code, please send an e-mail to someone here.
 All security vulnerabilities will be promptly addressed.

 ## License